fbpx

 • Attire: You wouldn’t show up to a professional office in workout clothes or a bathing suit.
 Appropriate Facebook profile photo attire should follow the same rules of decorum.
 You don’t have to wear a suit in your photo, but you should avoid any attire that could come off as unprofessional to a recruiter.
 It’s also important to style your hair in a professional manner and wear your glasses in a way that doesn’t obscure your eyes.

 • Attitude: Body language is important, even in a photo.
-The attitude that you give off in your Facebook profile picture can make or break your chances at getting a call back about a job.
+The attitude that you give off in your Facebook profile picture can make or break your chances of getting a call back about a job.
 Eye contact is the most important way to make yourself look approachable in your photo.
 Your pose is also an important element of body language.
 Relax and keep your head straight in your photo; tilting your head will make you seem less confident than you are.

 Why is a good Facebook profile photo so important?

-The Facebook profile picture you choose will have an impact on so much more than a job recruiter; it helps convey your professionalism among friends and on pages across the entire site.
-The bottom line is that you never know who’s looking at your Facebook page—which is why you should assume that everyone is.
-Become a master of Facebook’s privacy settings, and check back in from time to time when those policies are updated.
-If you’re looking for a job, take a few minutes to consider your profile from an outsider’s perspective.
+If you’re looking for a job, take a few minutes to consider your profile from an audience’s perspective.
 Does it portray you in a way that you wouldn’t want to cultivate in your prospective employer’s office?
 If it does, do a little redecorating; your career and your reputation will thank you for it.